 In today’s uncertain economic times, being able to keep green in your bank account has never been so important.
 When you compare the costs of maintenance, insurance, fuel, parking fees and depreciation associated with a car versus a bicycle, it quickly becomes apparent that going cycling is a good way to save money.

 When you ride your bike to go shopping, you can save money because you are limited to buying what will fit into your backpack or bike basket.
 Impulse buying is eliminated, and you find you are limited by space to buying only the items on your list.
 Since riding a bike limits your traveling range, the green slogan “think globally, buy locally” could not be truer.

 You support your local community by only buying goods from nearby vendors.
 People who ride their bikes generally miss fewer days of work, resulting in a larger paycheck and smaller health care costs.
 In addition, if you ride your bike to work, you do not need to pay for a gym membership but can simply get your exercise on the ride home.

 Moreover, bikes create less wear on the roads than cars do.
 Consequentially, this results in less road maintenance that could translate to lower taxes.
 Without a doubt, using a bicycle is a helpful way to go green for your wallet.

 The idea of going green means using available resources (like a Bamboo Bike) in the most productive manner possible.
 An easy way to do this is to use the most efficient form of human-powered transportation, the bicycle.

 Riding a bike enables a person to live greener in several ways.
-Benefits to the environment, an individual’s health and a bike rider’s wallet can all be achieved and appreciated by simply choosing a bike as a frequent mode of transportation.
+Benefits to the environment, an individual’s health and a bike rider’s wallet can all be achieved and appreciated by simply choosing a bike (upgrade your bicycle) as a frequent mode of transportation.